Overview

 Outcomes

-→Created a scalable foundation for News and Entertainment
+→Created a scalable foundation for future expansion

 Reflection